Mean dimension and AH-algebras with diagonal maps: Variation mean dimension for general AH-algebras

 \section{Variation mean dimension for general AH-algebras}

 For general AH-algebras, the variation mean dimension is considered in this section.
 Similar to the mean dimension, the class of AH-algebra with variation mean dimension zero are classifiable.
-However, the variation mean dimension is not well behaved.
+However, {it is not clear which global property of the AH-algebra would guarantee the variation mean dimension to be zero.
+For instance, it is not clear if real rank zero could imply variation mean dimension zero.}

 Let $A=\varinjlim(A_i, \varphi_i)$ be an AH-algebra.
 For any finite subset $\F\subseteq A_i$ and any $\eps>0$, consider $\mathrm{Cov}(\F, \eps)$, the collection of open covers $\alpha$ of $X_i$ satisfying that for any $U\in \alpha$ and any $x, y\in U$, one has that $\norm{f(x)-f(y)}<\eps$, $\forall f\in\F$.
 Note that if $\alpha\in\mathrm{Cov}(\F, \eps)$ and $\beta\succ\alpha$, then $\beta\in \mathrm{Cov}(\F, \eps)$.